 Equal to my passion for history and politics is my love of the law.
 With Thurgood Marshall as my mentor, I enrolled in Loyola University Law School and graduated in 1987 with a juris doctorate.
 While at Loyola, Norman Amaker, one of Thurgood Marshall’s civil rights attorneys with the NAACP Legal Defense Fund, taught me.
 In honor of Professor Amaker’s memory and with help and collaboration with others, I started the Amaker Scholarship at Loyola Law School to support students of color in their pursuit of a legal education.
 I passed the bar and became a 24-year-old lawyer focused on employer liability and workers’ compensation law.
 I have been published in several legal journals and have received numerous awards throughout my years of practice.
 I am a member of the American Bar Association, Illinois Bar Association, Chicago Bar Association, Cook County Bar Association and the Workers’ Compensation Bar Association.
 Today, I am president and equity partner of Nyhan, Bambrick, Kinzie & Lowry, P.C., a firm in downtown Chicago that has more than 50 attorneys and 100 employees.

-Twenty-seven years ago, I married the love of my life – – Dr. Cheryl D. Watson-Lowry, a dentist with a passion for helping the under-served.
+Thirty years ago, I married the love of my life – – Dr. Cheryl D. Watson-Lowry, a dentist with a passion for helping the under-served.
 We built a life together based on love, commitment, honesty and friendship.
-Thriving in the Kenwood community and raising three wonderful and brilliant children, Bill Jr., who is in Loyola law school; Evan, who attends DePaul University; and Clarke, who attends the University of Southern California.
+Thriving in the Kenwood community and raising three wonderful and brilliant children, Bill Jr., a graduate of Loyola law school; Evan, a graduate of DePaul University; and Clarke, who will graduate from the University of Southern California.

 Even with my accomplishments in law and my involvement in politics, I have always felt I could always do more.
 I want children and older youth to have the positive opportunities that I experienced.
 I continue to be outspoken about the under-resourcing of public schools and the lack of vocational training and jobs for our youth.
 I channel this passion into my role as Board Member with 14 different organizations, many involving children’s issues and addressing racial and economic disparities.
 My board service includes the Chicago Children’s Museum, Loyola University Law School, the Ancona Montessori School, Bright Star Community Outreach, the University of Chicago Police Department Community Advisory Board and Lake Forest College Board of Trustees.